grafana/k6-docs/docs/sources/v0.47.x/javascript-api/error-codes.md

 ---
 title: 'Error Codes'
-excerpt: 'Error codes are unique numbers that can be used to identify and handle different application and network errors more easily.'
+description: 'Error codes are unique numbers that can be used to identify and handle different application and network errors more easily.'
 weight: 13
 ---